 The Tasmanian Government is highly supportive of the development of a renewable hydrogen industry in Tasmania, both for domestic and export applications, as outlined in the Tasmanian Renewable Hydrogen Action Plan.

-The $50 million Tasmanian Renewable Hydrogen Industry Development Funding Program has been launched to help activate renewable hydrogen industry development in Tasmania.
+The $50 million Tasmanian Renewable Hydrogen Industry Development Funding Program was launched in May 2020 to help activate renewable hydrogen industry development in Tasmania.

 The objectives of the funding program are to facilitate the development of a renewable hydrogen industry in Tasmania that:

 - is in accordance with the Tasmanian Renewable Hydrogen Action Plan vision and goals